VulcanJS/vulcan-next/docs/features.md

 TypeScript/Eslint security rules
 Included docs, not bundled at build time
 Select pages bundled at build time?
-TypeScript for dynamic component
+Demo TypeScript for dynamic component
-Error tracking with Sentry
-USe ES6 in webpack configs (see electron-react-boilerplate for a demo) Reproduction of various small issues
+USe ES6 in webpack configs, next.config (see electron-react-boilerplate for a demo) Reproduction of various small issues
 Mock of next packages from storybook, in jest Efficient plug to Vulcan
-Vulcan package standard
+Define Vulcan package standard
-Custom SSR server? to be avoided if possible
-Fullstack cypress testing/coverage of the custom server Write Storybook stories for full pages?